-- An LLB, JD or JD/JID from a recognized university that has strong academic standing - A practising member of the Law Society of British Columbia or be eligible for admission as a practising member.
+- An LLB, JD or JD/JID from a recognized university that has strong academic standing. - A practising member of the Law Society of British Columbia or be eligible for admission as a practising member. - Practise in the legislative, legal and/or strategic policy field for a minimum of 5 years.